lepinsk/french-for-future/README.md

 * and the temperature is left-aligned, 10px from the left edge
 * the conditions are right-aligned, 10px from the right edge

+(Pebble has a 144 x 168 pixel display.)

 Weather strings:
 * sunny